-Prices of cotton fibre are highly volatile in nature making the profitability margins of the cotton spinners susceptible to adverse fluctuations in the fibre prices.
-Cotton, being an agricultural commodity, its availability and price are dependent on the vagaries of nature.
-India produces most varieties of cotton.
-However, certain extra-long staple varieties are not produced in India and players using imported varieties of cotton are affected by international price trends in the cotton market.
-Apart from demand and supply scenario in both domestic and international markets, cotton prices are also affected by the expectation of crop during and in the next season, Minimum Support Price (MSP) fixed by the Government, and also by the prices of the polyester fibre/ yarn.
-Cotton spinning companies are analysed based on their cotton procurement strategies and ability to manage the volatility.
-Companies which are capable of procuring large quantities of similar quality cotton fibre are looked at favourably as it enables them to maintain uniformity in the quality of yarn manufactured.
-Also, cotton spinners which are capable of producing multiple counts of yarns using different varieties of cotton fibres are viewed favourably as it allows them to shift from one variety to the other in case of price fluctuations.
+Prices of cotton fibre are highly volatile, making the profitability margins of the cotton spinners susceptible to adverse fluctuations in the fibre prices.
+Cotton, being an agricultural commodity, its availability and price are dependent on the vagaries of nature, international demand and supply, expectation of crop during the on-going season and also in the next season, Minimum Support Price (MSP) fixed by the Government, time of procurement, prices of polyester fibre/ yarn and also by the distance of the cotton spinning unit from the major cotton fibre sourcing centre.
+Cotton spinning companies are analysed based on their cotton procurement strategies and the ability to manage the volatility.
+The companies which are capable of procuring large quantities of similar quality cotton fibre are looked at favourably as it enables them to maintain uniformity in the quality of yarn manufactured.
+Also, cotton spinners which are capable of producing multiple counts/ varieties of yarns using different varieties of cotton fibres are viewed favourably as it allows them to shift from one variety to the other in case of price fluctuations in one variety.

-For companies engaged in cotton fabric manufacturing, the susceptibility of profitability margins to any adverse movement in the raw material (yarn) prices remains low, as majority fabric manufacturers generally procure cotton yarn on need basis because of its ready availability throughout the year.
-For a cotton garment manufacturer also, the susceptibility to any adverse fluctuations in the raw material (fabric) cost remains low as most apparel manufacturers undertake manufacturing against confirmed orders, where prices are fixed as per the prevailing market prices of the fabric.
+For companies engaged in cotton fabric manufacturing, the raw material procurement cost will depend on the factors governing the prices of cotton fibre coupled with demand and availability of yarn.
+However, for a fabric manufacturer, susceptibility of profitability margins to any adverse movement in the raw material (yarn) prices remains low, as majority of fabric manufacturers generally procure cotton yarn on need basis because of its ready availability throughout the year.

+For a cotton garment manufacturer, raw material procurement cost will depend on the demand-supply scenario for fibre, yarn and fabric.
+Here also, the susceptibility to any adverse fluctuations in the raw material (fabric) cost remains low as most apparel manufacturers undertake manufacturing against confirmed orders, where prices are fixed as per the prevailing market prices of the fabric.

-Fabric and garment manufacturers managing the volatility in raw material prices by accumulating need based inventory are looked at favourably by CARE.
-Also, companies which have integrated nature of business (from yarn-to-fabric/ from fabric-to-garment/ or, from yarn-to-garment) are associated with lower raw material procurement cost and are viewed positively.
+Fabric and garment manufacturers managing the volatility in raw material prices by accumulating need-based inventory are looked at favourably by CARE.
+Also, companies which have integrated nature of business (from yarn-to-fabric/ from fabric-to-garment/ or, from yarn-to-garment) are generally benefitted by the synergies associated with lower raw material procurement cost/lower logistics cost and are viewed positively.

-Power cost forms the next major cost component for a company engaged in the cotton textile value chain.
+Power cost forms the next major cost component for a company engaged in the cotton textile value chain (especially spinning).
 Depending on the state in which the unit is located and the source of power it uses, 'power cost per unit produced' can vary for different players.
 Different power tariffs and quality of supply in different states can put certain players at an advantageous position compared to their peers.
 Players using captive generation have an assured and uninterrupted supply of power.
 However, the same increases their capex requirement.
-The power cost incurred will also depend on the source of power (viz. coal, diesel, or renewable) being used which again can lead to difference in 'power cost per unit produced' for different mills.
+The power cost incurred will also depend on the source of power (viz., coal, diesel, or renewable) being used in the captive power unit, which again can lead to difference in 'power cost per unit produced' for different mills.
 Managements' initiatives in reducing power cost are looked at favourably.
 Players using different sources of power enable them to shift to the cheaper option if and when available.
 Power cost will also be a function of level of modernisation of the plant, as relatively less power cost will be associated with a more modernised plant and vice versa.
-Ability of a company to regularly replace obsolete machines with modern state-of-the-art machines helps it to reduce its power cost and is viewed favourably.
+The ability of a company to regularly replace obsolete machines with modern state-of-the-art machines helps it to reduce its power cost and is viewed favourably.